mikenakis/Bathyscaphe/README.md

 - #### Why are the tests in a separate module?
 	- Because I have the habit of always placing the tests in a separate module.
 That's what I do.
 It's my thing.
 One day I will write an article explaining why I do this.
 	- If you would like to work with Bathyscaphe, do not obtain the sources from maven, because this will give you the sources of each module separately; instead, clone the bathyscaphe repository from GitHub.
-This is a "monorepo" which contains all modules in one directory structure, with a parent pom.xml at the root.
+This is a _monorepo_ which contains all modules in one directory structure, with a parent pom.xml at the root.
 All you need to do then is point your IDE to the parent pom, and you will have all modules in your IDE.

 - #### Why `assert objectMustBeImmutableAssertion( o )` instead of simply `assert !isMutable( o )`?
 	- Because `isMutable()` would imply that the method returns either `true` or `false`, while this method works very differently: it never returns `false`; it either returns `true`, or throws an exception.